arkency/posts/posts/2015-04-28-why-i-want-to-introduce-mutation-testing-to-the-rails-event-store-gem.md

 newsletter: :arkency_form
 ---

-We have recently released the rails_event_store gem.
+We have recently released the [RailsEventStore](https://travis-ci.org/arkency/rails_event_store) project.
 Its goal is to make it easier for Rails developers to introduce events into their applications.

 During the development we try to do TDD and have a good test coverage.
 The traditional test coverage tools have some limitations, though.
 Mutation testing is a different approach.
 In this post I’d like to highlight why using mutation testing may be a good choice.